jecki/DHParser/documentation_sources/StepByStepGuide.rst

    [match:WORD]
    M3: Life’s

-To be sure that the new tests captures the error we have found you might want to run the script "tst_poetry_grammar.py" and verify that it reports the failure of test "M3" in the suite "01_test_word.ini".
+To be sure that the new test captures the error we have found you might want to run the script "tst_poetry_grammar.py" and verify that it reports the failure of test "M3" in the suite "01_test_word.ini".
 After that, change the regular expression for the symbol WORD in the grammar file "poetry.ebnf" as just described.
 Now both the tests and the compilation of the file "macbeth.dsl" should run through smoothly.

 .. caution:: Depending on the purpose of your DSL, the simple solution of allowing apostrophes within words, might not be what you want.
 After all